rokag33/deepseek-7b-experiment/README.md

 1. Open the repo on GitHub, click **Code** → **Codespaces** → **Create codespace on main**.
 2. Wait for the Codespace to build (postCreateCommand will install Python dependencies).

+Note: By default, this repo uses the improved devcontainer configuration at `.devcontainer/devcontainer.json` which installs git-lfs, attempts robust pip setup, and detects CUDA for torch wheel installation.
+If you prefer the original minimal devcontainer, use the optional `.devcontainer/devcontainer.simple.json` (rename to `devcontainer.json` to use it).

 ## Run locally in the Codespace
 ```bash
 python -m pip install -r requirements.txt